 Refer to Volume 1, Module 2, Sections 5.4.2, 5.4.3, and 5.4.4.

 When adding a new analyte to a reference method, the inclusion of the analyte in the method shall meet all required calibration requirements and the QC requirements of the method to which the analyte is being added.
-If no QC exists in the method, the laboratory shall adhere to the requirements outlined in a reference method of the same technology (when available).
-For example, when adding acetone to EPA Method 624, the calibration and QC requirements shall follow EPA Method 624.
-A method that meets these requirements shall be identified in such a way so that there is no confusion that the analyte list has been modified.
+If no QC exists in the method, the laboratory shall adhere to the requirements outlined in a reference method of the same technology (when available). -A method that meets these requirements shall be identified in such a way so that there is no confusion that the analyte list has been modified.

-1.5 Method Validation
+1.5 Validation and Verification of Methods

 1.5.1 Validation of Methods

-Prior to acceptance and institution of any method for which data will be reported, all methods shall be validated
+Prior to acceptance and institution of any method for which data will be reported, all methods shall be validated for each analyte of interest in each quality system matrix in which data will be reportedto ensure adequacy for its intended use.

-The laboratory shall validate reference methods via the procedures specified in Sections 1.5.2 and 1.5.3.For reference methods, the procedures outlined in Section 1.6 can satisfy the requirements of Section 1.5.3.
+The laboratory shall validate reference methods via the procedures specified in Sections 1.5.4and 1.5.5.For reference methods, the procedures outlined in Section 1.6 can satisfy the requirements of Section 1.5.5.